Grim-/SideLoader_ExtendedEffects/Documentation.md

 </SL_Effect>
 ```

-Example of a Tuansuar model (taken from the assets and chopped up in blender then reimported via assetbundles) on the players head with a flamethrower vfx
+Example of a Tuansuar model (taken from the assets and chopped up in blender then reimported via assetbundles) on the players head with a flamethrower vfx.

+Potentially useful for partial transformation skill trees.

 https://imgur.com/nwY9OBY
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------